ac-freeman/davis-EDI-rs/README.md

 - OpenCV and its Rust bindings (installation instructions [here](https://github.com/twistedfall/opencv-rust))
 - Other dependencies will download and install automatically when building with Cargo

-## Compatibilitity
+## Compatibility
 I've only tested on Ubuntu 20.04, using dv-gui 1.6 for piping live camera data.
-If you go to the effort of getting things running on Windows, let me know what the additional requirements are and I'll add them here.
+The default `Args.toml` won't work on Windows because it uses Unix sockets, but it could probably work through files or TCP.
 Eventually I'll get a full Windows/Linux/Mac CI pipeline setup.

 ## Release notes
 ### v0.2.0, 2023-03-08